boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

 ### Install the ctrlX AUTOMATION SDK and Additional Software After First Boot

-Because some necessary software components cannot be installed during first boot they have to be installed manually.

-So restart your VM, login with __boschrexroth/boschrexroth__ and start these scripts:
+Start your VM, from your host start a SSH session and login with __boschrexroth/boschrexroth__.

-* install-snapcraft.sh
-* optional if you need the dotnet-sdk: install-dotnet-sdk.sh
-* optional if you need Node.js and npm: install-nodejs-npm.sh
-* __install-sdk-sh__

-The script __install-sdk-sh__ downloads, unpacks and preconfigures the ctrlX AUTOMATION SDK archive [github boschrexroth/ctrlx-automation-sdk/releases](https://github.com/boschrexroth/ctrlx-automation-sdk/releases).

-Therefor do following steps:

-* Create a new folder

-    mkdir ctrlx

-    chdir ctrlx

-* Call the install script

-    ~/install-sdk.sh
+Please regard instructions in chapter [Important Install Scripts](install-scripts.md).

 ### Shutdown

 It's very important to shutdown the __QEMU VM__ properly.
-So initiate a shutdown e.g. with this command:
+So initiate a shutdown e.g. with this command on your VM console:

     sudo poweroff